SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 ------------------

 To send a range of data, you PUT data (rather than POST) data into the system.
-Note that data PUT into the WoTKit will not be processed in real time, since it occurred in the past

-* The data sent must contain a list of JSON objects containing a timestamp and a value.
+* The data sent must contain a list of JSON objects, any fields marked as *required* in the sensor fields must be contained in each JSON object.
 * If providing a single piece of data, existing data with the provided timestamp will be deleted and replaced.
 Otherwise, the new data will be added.
 * If providing a range of data, any existing data within this timestamp range will be deleted and replaced by the new data.

+.. note:: The data sent does not require a timestamp.
+If the timestamp is omitted WoTKit will use the current server time.
+Again, any fields marked as *required* must be provided.

 To update data: